DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 standard: the workday has again become the central feature of human existence.[^4]

-In the last decades – since Margaret Thatcher's rise to power in the United Kingdom – the workers of the world have been subjected to the most ferocious aggression imaginable.
+In the last decades – since Margaret Thatcher’s rise to power in the United Kingdom – the workers of the world have been subjected to the most ferocious aggression imaginable.
 The factory workers in the early 20th century had negotiated the reduction of work time, and in the 1960s and 70s the alliance between factory workers and knowledge workers opened the way to general automation of production and